hahahahaman/geometric_spanners/README.md

 a graph is the diameter. a diametrical pair is any pair with distance equal to the diameter

-Theorem: given a fixed compact convex shape with k vertices, C, let Xn be the random sample of n points chosen uniformly and independently from inside C. let Zn denote the number of vertices of the convex hull of Xn, then E[Zn] = O(k*logn).
+Theorem: Let C be a fixed compact convex shape with k vertices in the plane, let Xn be the random sample of n points chosen uniformly and independently from inside C. let Zn denote the number of vertices of the convex hull of Xn, then E[Zn] = O(k*logn).
 Reference: Har-Peled, On the Expected Complexity of Random Convex Hulls

 ## License